 Information for dual nationals

 Lithuania recognises dual nationality in limited circumstances.
 This may limit the ability of the Australian Government to provide consular assistance to Australian/Lithuanian dual nationals who are arrested or detained.
 If in doubt, contact the nearest Embassy or Consulate of Lithuania for information on your dual nationality status.
-We recommend you travel on your Australian passport at all times.

 Our Dual nationals page provides further information for dual nationals.